DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 where, once again, a number of hyperparameters are intoduced.
 These are the stabilizer, $\delta=10^{-6}$, and two decay rates ($\rho_1$ and $\rho_2$).

-To conclude, whilst we have first introduced simpler optimizers and subsequently built complexity in terms of both momentum and parameter-dependent learning, there is no universal winner.
+To conclude, we have first introduced simpler optimizers and subsequently built complexity in terms of both momentum and parameter-dependent learning, there is no universal winner.
 Although both momentum and adaptive LR do clearly seem to be beneficial to the training on NNs, it is not always the case that ADAM provides the best results both in terms of robustness and convergence speed.
 It is therefore important to be aware of the different optimizers that